nixos-asia/website/en/replacing-docker-compose.md

 [^native-macos]: There is an [initiative to run containers natively on macOS](https://github.com/macOScontainers/homebrew-formula), but it is still in alpha and [requires a lot of additional steps](https://github.com/macOScontainers/homebrew-formula?tab=readme-ov-file#installation) to setup.
 One such step is [disabling SIP](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection#3599244), which a lot of company monitored devices might not be allowed to do. 😕

+{#what-does-it-take}

+## What does it take?

+Turns out, there is not a lot of things that we need to do: we need to be able to run services natively, across platforms (so that my macOS doesn't drain its battery running a database), and integrate with the existing [flake.nix](https://github.com/nammayatri/nammayatri/blob/main/flake.nix) (to avoid an extra step in the setup guide).

+Lucky for us, NixOS already has a clean way to run services natively.
+We can use that as inspiration and build on top it.
 ## NixOS services

 Running services in NixOS is a breeze.
 For example, [running a PostgreSQL Database](https://nixos.wiki/wiki/PostgreSQL) is as simple as adding one line to your configuration: